Sieep-Coding/sieep-coding.github.io/src/pages/posts/python_to_csharp.md

 dev.Introduce();
 ```

-One thing I learned quickly: embracing C#'s type safety saves headaches later by catching errors at compile time instead of runtime.
+One thing I learned quickly: C#'s type safety saves headaches later by catching errors at compile time instead of runtime (looking at you, JavaScript).

 ### Leveraging Resources for Learning

 I needed to make my learning efficient, so I turned to resources designed for hands-on practice.

 Some of the tools I've found invaluable include:

 -   **Microsoft Documentation:** C#'s official docs are thorough and up-to-date.
 I've used them to dive deep into topics like LINQ and async programming.